One question Multiple AI arguments One clear verdict

 Custom panels

-Customize answer models, judge personas, system prompts, and the Super Judge.
+Customize answer models, judge personas, judge instructions, and the Super Judge.
 Save presets for repeat workflows.

 Fully configurable